PMEC-OSU/FOSTWIN/README.md

 Each version of the digital twin includes the plant model and a control model.
 The plant model is intended to be fixed, however the control model is meant to be experimented with.
 There is a default control model to get started with.
 This model can easily be replaced with a custom control model by the user.

-The top level model is where the power absorption controller and the twin models are joined:
+The top level model is where the power absorption controller and the plant models are joined:
 ![](images/FOSTWIN.png)

 ## WEC-Sim model